- People & Culture

 It isn’t just gamers who find themselves suffering from undue stress.
 Gaming companies must ensure their customer service teams receive the support they need to do their jobs while maintaining good mental health.

-"Good training, good leadership and mental health support alleviates the stress on customer service teams," Won says.
-"The mental health of those contacting us is very important, but it's equally important to care for the mental health of our own team members who are on the frontlines supporting gamers."
-Won notes this is something that all companies should be more mindful of as many companies do not have a robust system to meet these needs.
+Gamer mental health is very important, but it’s equally important to care for the mental health of customer care agents on the frontlines supporting gamers.
+This is something that all companies need to be more mindful of as many don’t have a robust system in place to meet these needs.

 At a time when gaming is becoming a multi-generational activity that spans geography and demographics, support teams must be ready for anything and properly trained for the potential of emotionally charged interactions.
 After all, the mental well-being of both your customers and your team members depend on it.